zUkrainak47/Genshin-Simulator/README.md

 [![Run on Replit](https://user-images.githubusercontent.com/50180265/221977287-4622854b-8c89-4f75-81af-eee6058a20fa.png)](https://replit.com/@zUkrainak47/Genshin-Simulator)

 ---

+# Wish Simulator
+## About
+You're out of primogems?
+You watched a friend whale?
+You just lost your 50/50? \
+I've got you covered!
+Hop on and spend any amount of pulls on any banner that's ever existed (yes, even the Keqing banner)
+## Using `Wish Simulator`
+As stated above, this part of the project is still WIP. \
+Using Wish Simulator allows you to
+- Do virtually any amount of pulls on any banner
+- Check your wish history
+- Check your inventory containing every character's constellations and weapon refinements
+- Make a "5-stars VS Pity" graph based on your results

+All of your results are backed up in separate files, so you don't have to worry about your data getting lost!

+---

 # Artifact Simulator
 ## About
 Ever wanted to know how long it *actually* takes to get a 50CV artifact? \